Longtown, Cumbria: Governance

+Longtown is in the parliamentary constituency of Carlisle.

-For Local Government purposes it is in the Longtown + The Border Ward of Carlisle City Council and the Longtown Division of Cumbria County Council.
+For Local Government purposes it is administered as part of the Cumberland unitary authority.

 Longtown has its own parish council; Arthuret Parish Council.

 Education

 Longtown has one primary school with around 190 pupils.
 Most secondary school pupils travel to William Howard School, Brampton, or Carlisle.
 Though up until 2008 Longtown had its own secondary school, Lochinvar School.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
+Television signals are received from the Caldbeck TV transmitter.
+Local radio stations are BBC Radio Cumbria on 95.6 FM, BBC Radio Scotland can also be heard on 94.7 FM and Greatest Hits Radio Cumbria & South West Scotland on 96.4 FM.
+The town is served by the local newspaper, News and Star.